 Control of information down to the data element-level makes controlled information sharing possible in the age of big data-beyond the reach of controls targeted only at the data record-level or Data Subject-level.
 It further enables a "one and done relationship" between a Data Subject and a 65 website or other entity receiving information about the Data Subject.
 Most existing systems collect information around a unique identifier over time.
 Even if a DDID carries with it a certain amount of history or other information pertaining to a Data Subject, the next time the Data Subject visits the site, store, doctor, etc. the Data Subject could look like a completely different Data Subject if desired.
-Only when and if the DDID contained a unique identifier, a name or email address for example, could a recipient correlate a then-current DDID representing the Data Subject with a DDID previously used to represent the Data Subject, at which point the recipient could interact with the Data Subject.
+Only when and if the DDID contained a unique identifier, a name or email address for example, could a recipient correlate a then-current DDID representing the Data Subject with a DDID previously used to represent the Data Subject, at which point the recipient could interact with the Data Subject based on the recipient's collection of data on the Data Subject.
 However, the next time the recipient encounters the Data Subject, the Data Subject would not be re-identifiable unless desired by the Data Subject.